tarjerw/TDT4173-project-group6/README.md

 The 3rd party file `TableIt.py` present in the git repository, must be uploaded to colab before running (in addition to the two .csv files).
 This file was used to display python resuls in tables in a clear and simple manner, while minimizing the amount of unnecessary code.

-1) Run `/Imported libraries` to import all libraries,
+1. Run `/Imported libraries` to import all libraries,
-2) Run `/Data retrieval` to retrieve data from CSV files and create 3 datasets,
+2. Run `/Data retrieval` to retrieve data from CSV files and create 3 datasets,
-3) Run `/Splitting data` to split data into train and test sets,
+3. Run `/Splitting data` to split data into train and test sets,
-     <br/>3.1) Here you can alter the test set size (default is 20%) and see the distribution of tweets into the different sets
+     1. Here you can alter the test set size (default is 20%) and see the distribution of tweets into the different sets
-4) Run `/Transforming/Creating BOW model` to transform the data with the BOW method,
+4. Run `/Transforming/Creating BOW model` to transform the data with the BOW method,
-5) Run `/Transforming/Creating N-Gram model` to transform the data with the N-Gram method
+5. Run `/Transforming/Creating N-Gram model` to transform the data with the N-Gram method
-     <br/>5.1) Here you can change the min and max length of tokens (default is 1 to 4 words)
+     1. Here you can change the min and max length of tokens (default is 1 to 4 words)
-6) Run `/Logistic regression using BOW` to train and test a logistic regression on the transformed BOW data
+6. Run `/Logistic regression using BOW` to train and test a logistic regression on the transformed BOW data
-     <br/>6.1) In `cd /Tunning hyperparameter C` you see how the models' accuracies flucutuate with different C values
+     1. In `cd /Tunning hyperparameter C` you see how the models' accuracies flucutuate with different C values
-     <br/>6.2) In `cd /Accuracy results ` you see the models' accuracies given a fixed regularization value C for all 3 datasets
+     2. In `cd /Accuracy results ` you see the models' accuracies given a fixed regularization value C for all 3 datasets
-7) Run `/Logistic regression using N-Gram` to train and test a logistic regression on the transformed N-Gram data
+7. Run `/Logistic regression using N-Gram` to train and test a logistic regression on the transformed N-Gram data
-     <br/>7.1) Same as in 6) but for N-Gram
+     1. Same as in step 6 but for N-Gram
-8) Run `/Cross validation on both models` to verify the level of overfitting in the data
+8. Run `/Cross validation on both models` to verify the level of overfitting in the data
-     <br/>8.1) Here you can alter the number of folds in the cross validation function
+     1. Here you can alter the number of folds in the cross validation function
-9) Run `/Confusion matrix` to see additional results, that are discussed in the paper
+9. Run `/Confusion matrix` to see additional results, that are discussed in the paper

 ### Running CNN - ML_project_(CNN).ipynb

 The `'reddit_worldnews_start_to_2016-11-22.csv'` need to be downloaded and uploaded to colab from https://www.kaggle.com/rootuser/worldnews-on-reddit before running.
 This file was too large to be directly uploade to the git repository.

-1) Run `/Imported libraries`
+1. Run `/Imported libraries`
-2) Run `/Data retrieval`,
+2. Run `/Data retrieval`,
-     <br/>2.1) Here you also need to define which dataset to run the code on (`df_all` = `tweets2016_df`, `tweets2020_df` or `tweets2016_2020_df`)
+     1. Here you also need to define which dataset to run the code on (`df_all` = `tweets2016_df`, `tweets2020_df` or `tweets2016_2020_df`)
-3) Run `/Creating a word embedding using word2vec`,
+3. Run `/Creating a word embedding using word2vec`,
-     <br/>3.1) Here you can also change the dimension of the word2vec (`word2vec_dim`), currently set to 350
+     1. Here you can also change the dimension of the word2vec (`word2vec_dim`), currently set to 350
-4) Run `/Data preproccesing and data split`,
+4. Run `/Data preproccesing and data split`,
-     <br/>4.1) Under `/Data Split`, `test_size` define the share of data used for testing
+     1. Under `/Data Split`, `test_size` define the share of data used for testing
-5) Run `/Creating the CNN architecture`
+5. Run `/Creating the CNN architecture`
-     <br/>5.1) Here you can change the architecture of the CNN
+     1. Here you can change the architecture of the CNN
-6) Run `/Training the CNN on the training data`
+6. Run `/Training the CNN on the training data`
-     <br/>6.1) Here you can change the batch size, epochs and validation share
+     1. Here you can change the batch size, epochs and validation share
-7) Run `/Testing the CNN on the test data`, outputs the results on the test data (accuracy, recall and test data split)
+7. Run `/Testing the CNN on the test data`, outputs the results on the test data (accuracy, recall and test data split)

 **NB:** When running the code on a new dataset steps **2, 3, 4, 5, 6 and 7** need to be repeated!

 ### Running data analysis - ML_project_(data_analysis)

-1) Run `/Imported libraries`
+1. Run `/Imported libraries`
-2) Run `/Data retrieval`,
+2. Run `/Data retrieval`,
-3) Run `/Number of democrat and republican tweets`,
+3. Run `/Number of democrat and republican tweets`,
-4) Run `/Number of tweets per candidate`,
+4. Run `/Number of tweets per candidate`,
-5) Run `/Comparing frequency of words between parties`
+5. Run `/Comparing frequency of words between parties`
-    <br/>5.1) Here you can run the function `WordtoFrequency()` that counts the number of occurences of a given word in republican and democrat tweets.
+    1. Here you can run the function `WordtoFrequency()` that counts the number of occurences of a given word in republican and democrat tweets.